philcryer/basejump/README.md

 ## issues?

 You might have them if you're not running Debian _(recommended)_ or Ubuntu.
 I'd like to have this tested on other distros, please let me know if you have.

 The macOS support is coming along, try it out.
-Oh, if you see errors about Vim not having Lua support you can fix it by installing a "better" vim than stock with `homebrew`:
+Oh, and in macOS if you see errors about Vim not having Lua support you can fix it by installing a "better" vim than stock via `homebrew`:

 ```
 brew install macvim --with-cscope --with-lua --override-system-vim
 (sudo) brew linkapps
 ```

-If you are and are still having issues, let me know by opening an [issue](https://github.com/philcryer/basejump/issues) or making a [pull request](https://github.com/philcryer/basejump/pulls).
+If you are and are having other issues or have suggestions, let me know by opening an [issue](https://github.com/philcryer/basejump/issues) or making a [pull request](https://github.com/philcryer/basejump/pulls).

 ### thanks